-The COVID-19 Wastewater graphs in this week's Respiratory Illness Report show that COVID-19 levels in Monroeville, Norwalk, and Wakeman are showing a decrease, while New London showed an increase in cases for the current reporting period.
+The COVID-19 Wastewater graphs in this week's Respiratory Illness Report show that COVID-19 levels are decreasing or leveling off at all of the wastewater treatment plants outlined below.

 OTHER COVID-19 DATA

 The Ohio Disease Reporting System (ODRS) is a system that reports positive COVID-19 tests for medical facilities in Huron County and the State of Ohio.
 Since the use of at-home test kits is popular and may impact reporting of COVID-19 cases, and some people that have COVID-19 do not experience symptoms or get tested, this data can be considered with other monitoring methods to look at disease trends in the community.
 Based on ODRS data this week, COVID-19 case counts in Huron County and Ohio are decreasing.